MasterChef Junior (American TV series) season 5

-The fifth season of the American competitive reality television series MasterChef Junior premiered on Fox on February 9, 2017 and concluded on May 18, 2017.
+The fifth season of the American competitive reality television series MasterChef Junior premiered on Fox on February 9, 2017, and concluded on May 18, 2017.
 The season is hosted by regular judges Gordon Ramsay and Christina Tosi, accompanied by a rotating series of guest judges.

 The winner was Jasmine Stewart, an 11-year-old from Milton, Georgia, with Justise Mayberry from Sugar Hill, Georgia being the runner-up.
-This marks the first time a contestant who was eliminated has ever won the competition.
+This marks the first time a contestant who was eliminated earlier in the season has ever won the competition.